 1. Warwick Castle

-Castle Lane, Warwick CV34 4QU
+Warwick Castle, Castle Lane, Warwick CV34 4QU

 2. Dudley Castle

-Everyone in Birmingham has been to Dudley Castle at some point.
-It’s only a 10 mile drive from the city centre and is home to Dudley Zoo as well.
-The castle can only be accessed through the zoo these days, laying on its grounds, but that only makes the trip more worthwhile.
-How do you feel about feeding giraffes as you soak up some local and ancient history?
 Dudley Castle dates back to the Norman conquest, then just a wooden motte-and-bailey castle.
 But it was rebuilt in stone during the twelfth century before being demolished by King Henry II.
 It was restored one last time in the thirteenth century, however, and utilised a Royalist garrison in the English Civil War.
 Part of it was destroyed shortly after to stop it from ever being used again.
 Giving it a ruined appearance that it maintains to this day.

-Castle Hill, Dudley DY1 4QF
+Dudley Castle, Castle Hill, Dudley DY1 4QF

 3. Kenilworth Castle

-Castle Green, Kenilworth CV8 1NG
+Kenilworth Castle and Elizabethan Garden, Castle Green, Kenilworth CV8 1NG

 4. Tamworth Castle

-Tamworth Castle is one of the oldest left in the UK, second only to Windsor.
-It was home to many kings during the Anglo Saxon period before falling into disuse during the Viking invasions.
-Since the Normans revived it, Tamworth Castle has remained one of the best preserved castles in the country.
-The whole keep is explorable – with 15 rooms to discover – as well as a courtyard and other hidden areas.
+These days, the whole keep is explorable, with 15 rooms to discover, as well as a courtyard and other hidden areas.
 Each room, from the servant’s quarters to the grand dining hall, offers a glimpse at what life was like in something of this magnitude.
-Situated north of Birmingham, about 15 miles away, the castle grounds also contain a variety of entertainment.
-Including regular events, a play park, tennis courts, a skate park and a bandstand that in the summer holds concerts each weekend.
+The castle grounds also contain a variety of entertainment – including a bandstand that holds summer concerts each weekend – while the award-winning, local boozer is also worth a visit.

-Lady Bank, Holloway, Tamworth B79 7NA
+Tamworth Castle, Lady Bank, Holloway, Tamworth B79 7NA

 5. Ashby de la Zouch Castle